Major Grant

 • develop a new understanding through the collection and use of data

-• strengthen systems and capabilities to collect, understand and use data
+• strengthen the systems and capabilities of the Victorian justice sector to collect, understand and use data

 • develop new approaches to help the community understand their legal issues and access the help they need.